Will I Go Bald If My Dad Is Bald?

 Let's discuss the best solution to genetic hair loss: Shaving it all off!

-It might seem drastic for some, but for those who have taken the plunge, most, if not all, wish they'd done it sooner.
+It sounds drastic, but most baldies who have taken the plunge wish they'd done it sooner.

 Going bald by choice means no more stressing about what stage you are on the Norwood scale or why your expensive hair growth product isn't working.
 It's low maintenance, saves you time and money on barber visits, girls love baldies, and, best of all, can make you look younger!